srp33/GEOfinder3.0/README.md

 Although Docker containers can be run on many operating systems, these instructions are specific to Linux-based operating systems.

 1. Execute the build script: `bash build.sh`.
-2. Create a subdirectory called `tsvFiles`.
-3. Copy `AllGEO.tsv.gz` into the `tsvFiles` directory.
-If you do not have this file, contact us.
-4. Copy `gte-large.tsv.gz` into the `tsvFiles` directory.
-If you do not have this file, contact us.
-5. Prepare the TSV data: `bash prepare_data.sh`.
+This creates the Docker image for the app.
+2. Execute the data-preparation script: `bash prepare_data.sh`.
+This script retrieves data from GEO and builds an embedding database.
+It takes many hours to complete.
-6. Start the app: `bash run_app.sh`.
-7. Follow the instructions at the terminal.
+3. Start the app: `bash run_app.sh`.
+Follow the instructions at the terminal to access the app through your browser.